qitianshi/tyros/Lesson 5/README.md

 > * * * * *
 ```

-Each time `i` gets updated, the inner for loop repeats for however many times it needs to!
-This means the inner loop gets repeated as well.
+In each round of the outer for loop, the inner for loop will run in its entirety.
+Remember that since `i` and `j` are variables, we must have different variable names for the iterator.

 ## Let's practise